woopthereitis/FirstClass_Interior_Agile/README.md

 The purpose this project is to fulfil the needs of Smith Private Limited.
 That is, improving the user experience and accessability, leading to increased sales for Smith Private Limited

 Created by:
-Anjolina - Project Manager
+Anjolina - Designer
-Carol - Designer
+Carol - Tester
-Bailey - Developer
+Bailey - Project Leader/Scrum Master
-Angel - Assistant Developer
-Arthur - Tester
+Arthur - Developer

-testing fr this time